Sunshine and Hurricanes

 5 Ways to Deal with Disrespectful Teens or Tweens

-1. Recognize When They Are Pushing Your Buttons
+1. Recognize When Your Teen Is Pushing Your Buttons

 When your child is standing there in front of you with their face full of attitude and nonsense coming out of their mouth it can be so hard to keep it together.